 Wat Pho and Wat Arun

-Wat Pho was my favourite temple in Bangkok and is a must-visit attraction.
+There are loads of great temples in Bangkok, but Wat Pho was a clear favourite and a must-visit attraction.
 I’d even rate it higher than the Grand Palace despite being significantly cheaper, entrance will cost 200baht.

 This temple houses the giant 46m reclining Budda statue which is far bigger in real life than I ever expected from the photos I’d seen beforehand, and it’s gold plated which makes it even more impressive.
 The rest of the temple is also incredible to explore, we spent a few hours walking around the whole thing.